-Raskin and Jobs clash over Mac
+Jef Raskin and Steve Jobs clash over Mac

 Raskin clashed with Jobs over the Mac’s specifications a couple of years earlier in September 1979.
 Raskin considered price (and therefore accessibility) the Mac’s main guiding principle.
 Jobs wanted a computer that was the best available, regardless of price.

 The outcome?
 A sarcastic letter from Raskin to Jobs in which the former argued that, “starting with the abilities is nonsense.
 We must start both with a price goal, and a set of abilities, and keep an eye on today’s and the immediate future’s technology.”

 At that point, the matter seemed resolved.
 Jobs stayed busy on other projects, mainly the ill-fated Apple Lisa, the company’s first computer to feature a graphical interface and mouse.
 Things changed when Jobs got kicked off the Lisa team for being a disruptive influence in the fall of 1980.